 - Chopping the romaine into bite-sized pieces means every forkful gets dressing, beef, and toppings in one go

-The trick to the beef is letting it sear hard before you break it apart.
-Those crispy, caramelized bits are what make this salad taste like an actual burger.
-Don't rush it — let the skillet do its thing.
+Here's the move with the beef — let it sear hard in the skillet before breaking it apart.
+Those crispy, caramelized bits are what make this taste like an actual burger instead of just meat on lettuce.
+Don't rush it.
+Walk away for a minute, let the pan do its thing.

-Once you've got your beef browned and your dressing chilled, assembly takes about three minutes.
-Pile everything high, drizzle that sauce all over, and dig in.
-This is weeknight dinner sorted.
+Once your beef is browned and your dressing is chilled, the whole thing comes together in about three minutes.
+Pile it high, drizzle that sauce everywhere, and grab a fork.
+This is the weeknight dinner that made me stop meal-prepping boring salads for good.

 How It Comes Together